ShivamModi09/Self-Project/README.md

 # _Self-Project_

-This contains the codes of various machine learning algorithms in python which I do as my hobby.
+This contains the codes of various machine learning algorithms in python which I've practiced.

 Click on the google colab link to view them:
 1) Speech Emotion Recognition: https://colab.research.google.com/drive/1IbB3neVqwdHEFZmyRvMBs0gSEDXSSw1_?usp=sharing